bogus34/bookshelf-schema/doc/relations.rst

     - cascade - destroy related models
     - reject - prevent parent model destruction if there is related models
     - detach - detach related models first

+    .. note:: Model.destroy is patched so it will wrap callbacks and actual model destroy with transaction

 **through**: (Class|String)
     generate "through" relation